christophrumpel/christophrumpel.github.io/_posts/2017-09-03-build-a-telegram-chattbot-with-laravel-and-botman-studio.md

 After that you can just install a new instance like that:

 {% highlight PowerShell startinline %}
-botman new botman-facebook
+botman new botman-telegram
 {% endhighlight PowerShell startinline %}

 It is basically like the Laravel Installer.
 Your application is now already installed.
-When you use Laravel Valet you can directly check the homepage, `botman-facebook.dev` in my case.
+When you use Laravel Valet you can directly check the homepage, `botman-telegram.dev` in my case.
 Here you will see the BotMan Studio welcome page.

 <img class="alignnone" style="max-width: 100%; height: auto;" alt="Screenshot of the BotMan welcome page" src="/assets/post-images/blog_homepage.png" width="700" />